pingcap/docs-cn/system-variables.md

 - The value should be an integer multiple of 1024.
 If the value is not divisible by 1024, a warning will be prompted and the value will be rounded down.
 For example, when the value is set to 1025, the actual value in TiDB is 1024.
 - The maximum packet size allowed by the server and the client in one transmission of packets.
 - This variable is compatible with MySQL.

+### password_history <span class="version-mark">New in v6.5.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Type: Integer
+- Default value: `0`
+- Range: `[0, 4294967295]`
+- This variable is used to establish a password reuse policy that allows TiDB to limit password reuse based on the number of password changes.
+The default value `0` means disabling the password reuse policy based on the number of password changes.
+When this variable is set to a positive integer `N`, the reuse of the last `N` passwords is not allowed.

+### password_reuse_interval <span class="version-mark">New in v6.5.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Type: Integer
+- Default value: `0`
+- Range: `[0, 4294967295]`
+- This variable is used to establish a password reuse policy that allows TiDB to limit password reuse based on time elapsed.
+The default value `0` means disabling the password reuse policy based on time elapsed.
+When this variable is set to a positive integer `N`, the reuse of any password used in the last `N` days is not allowed.

 ### max_connections